|

 path.
 They consistently fill members' adjustment and developmental

-developing and using their individual talents and gifts.
+developing and using their individual talents.

 A